You Begin to Tell a Story: Objects, Restitution, Repair

 Photography: Ben McKee

-Using the diary of Polish-Jewish teenager Renia Spiegel as inspiration, Edmund de Waal explores the ability of personal stories to tell difficult truths, joined by translators Marta Dziurosz and Anna Blasiak, and chaired by writer Lisa Appignanesi.
+Using the diary of Polish-Jewish teenager Renia Spiegel as inspiration, Edmund de Waal explored the ability of personal stories to tell difficult truths, joined by translators Marta Dziurosz and Anna Blasiak, and chaired by writer Lisa Appignanesi.

 Delivered at the opening of Elective Affinities, this lecture explores de Waal's long relationship with the Frick and the meanings of collecting within his own life and artistic practice.
 Click below to play.